Program Requirements

 In addition to the above, ADC and Online students will also complete one approved course1 from the following category:

-- Integration and Application
+- Discovery and Reflection

-1 | Only courses that are approved to meet the distribution requirement can be used toward this requirement.
+Only courses that are approved to meet the distribution requirement can be used toward this requirement.
 See the list of approved courses for available options.
 Courses taken to meet distribution requirements are 4 semester hours apiece, with the following exceptions:

 Learning Outcomes